That’s Not a Real Jeep

 The Spose To I Didn’t Do

-The US Navy sent me home after two weeks of bootcamp.
-For most of my twenty-something I kept quitting college until I got tired of watching life pass me by through the windshield of a taxicab.
+The US Navy sent me home after two weeks of Bootcamp.
+I kept quitting college until I got tired of watching life pass me by through the windshield of a taxicab.
 Even then my first semester as a math major was a spectacular fail.
 Switching to English Literature just meant I could graduate with something.
 It didn’t mean a real job.

 Marriage and family.
 Was a mess.
 I’m surprised my son came through as well as he did.
 The Empress became a legend on this blog with claims of kinship to the Triad Mafia.
 I’ve bumped along a near-do-well for forty years.
 Though I am from privilege and my adjectives put me firmly in the evil bin, I didn’t do the spose to’s many expect of me.